 You are not convinced that grass-fed-and-finished is more healthy or more sustainable, but you want high quality beef for a good price...this might be the beef you need.
 Quarters only.
 Coming soon!

-Texel lamb is so much leaner and more tender than muttony grass-fed lamb of New-Zealand or the fatty Suffolk crosses that are staples in Québec, that we will not even offer anything else.
-We can produce good lamb on pasture!
-Coming back in the fall 2020...
+The way we do it, pastured lamb is so much leaner and more tender than muttony grass-fed lamb of New-Zealand or the fatty Suffolk crosses that is popular in Québec.
+But, it is a seasonal proposition.

 Eggs and chicken: we recommend Ferme Rose de Vents